martinjrrr/Linux.dots/README.md

 Now after we've done that, we'll open `/etc/default/grub` and add `drm.edid_firmware=edid/modified_edid.bin` at **GRUB_CMDLINE_LINUX_DEFAULT=** and **GRUB_CMDLINE_LINUX=** respectively - then we'll save the document.

-Now to execute the Kernel Patch we'll enter `sudo grub-mkconfig -o /boot/grub/grub.cfg` into the terminal
+`sudo grub-mkconfig -o /boot/grub/grub.cfg` in the terminal to apply the kernel patch

-`cd ~/Downloads/
-sudo cp modified_edid.bin /usr/lib/firmware/edid/
-kate /etc/default/grub
-sudo grub-mkconfig -o /boot/grub/grub.cfg`